Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserPassword.md

 ```

 ## DESCRIPTION
 The Set-MsolUserPassword cmdlet is used to change the password of a user.
 This cmdlet can only be used for users with standard identities.

 ## EXAMPLES

 ### Example 1:
 ```
-Set-MsolUserPassword -UserPrincipalName user@contoso.com
+PS C:\> Set-MsolUserPassword -UserPrincipalName user@contoso.com

           Returns the user's new password.
 ```